99.5 by 70.5 cm

 The artists consider their postcard sculptures to be sketches for their larger ‘photo-pieces’, which they began creating in 1971.
 The present work relates directly to the Bloody Life series of photo-pieces, conceived in 1975, which are:

 ‘An aggressive desolate series with the title being both a curse against life and an appeal for salvation from decadent violence (the artists report they were thinking of the ‘’blood of Christ’’ when they adopted the blood imagery).’
 1

-In Rose All Around, the ‘blood’ red roses surround the colourless postcards of locations either commemorating death or depicting associated sites.
+In Rose All Around, the ‘blood red' roses surround the colourless postcards of locations either commemorating death or depicting associated sites.
 Flowers are a recurring symbol for Gilbert & George, representing the fleeting cycle of life and death.
 Four images of the actor John Martin-Harvey make up the centre of the composition.
-A symbol of hope and an ‘appeal for salvation from decadent violence’, Martin-Harvey provided salvation during the First World War by touring the country to raise money for the Red Cross and the Nation’s Fund for Nurses.
+A symbol of hope and an ‘appeal for salvation from decadent violence’, Martin-Harvey provided alms during the First World War by touring the country to raise money for the Red Cross and the Nation’s Fund for Nurses.

 1 Brenda Richardson, Gilbert & George, exh. cat., Baltimore Museum of Art, Maryland, 1984 – 5, p25